ClimateImpactLab/energy-code-release-2020/0_make_dataset/merged/coded_issues/README.md

 * description: what caused the issue with the data?
 * year_start: what year did the data quality issue begin in?
 * year_end: what year did the data quality issue end in?

+### Step 2: Based off this metadata and cross referencing each issue with the database documentation we constructed 7 dummy variables for use in data cleaning and construction as well as in fixed effect regime assignment

 ## Addressing Encoded Issues in Data Cleaning and Analysis